EntilZha/PyFunctional/README.md

 # [('dont', 1), ('I', 2), ('to', 2), ('know', 1), ('want', 2), ('believe', 1)]
 ```

-In the next example we have chat logs formatted in jsonl which contain messages and metadata.
-A
+In the next example we have chat logs formatted in [json lines (jsonl)](http://jsonlines.org/) which
-typical json file will have one valid json on each line of a file.
-Below are a few lines out of
+contain messages and metadata.
+A typical jsonl file will have one valid json on each line of a file.
-`examples/chat_logs.jsonl`.
+Below are a few lines out of `examples/chat_logs.jsonl`.

 ```json
 {"message":"hello anyone there?","date":"10/09","user":"bob"}